30 English Words From Elden Ring That Sound Made Up (But Aren't)

 A sculpture or model of a person — often used in rituals, protests, or memorials.
 Burning someone in effigy means burning a likeness of them as a symbolic act.

-In Elden Ring: Effigies of the Martyr are statues scattered across the Lands Between that serve as summoning pools for cooperative play.
-The religious overtone is intentional — you are offering yourself as a sacrificial figure to aid others.
+In Elden Ring: Effigies of the Martyr are small statues scattered across the Lands Between that serve as summoning pools for cooperative play.
+The name gives a religious tone to a multiplayer marker shaped like a person.

 A person who has returned from the dead.
 From the French "revenir" (to return).
 Unlike a ghost, a revenant implies a physical, often vengeful return.